-- 1. The input\grid argument is a named grid, the path to a gridded data file, or an explicit grid specification string (see Section 32.2) which defines the grid for which a mask is to be defined.
-If set to a gen\vx\mask output file, automatically read mask data as the input\field. - 2.
-The mask\file argument defines the masking information, see below. - For "poly", "poly\xy", "box", "circle", and "track" masking, specify an ASCII Lat/Lon file.
-Refer to Types of masking available in gen\vx\mask (page 189) for details on how to construct the ASCII Lat/Lon file for each type of mask. - For "grid" and "data" masking, specify a gridded data file. - For "solar\alt" and "solar\azi" masking, specify a gridded data file or a time string in YYYYM-MDD[\HH[MMSS]] format. - For "lat" and "lon" masking, no "mask\file" needed, simply repeat the path for "input\file". - For "shape" masking, specify an ESRI shapefile (.shp). - 3.
+- 1. The input\file argument is a gridded data file which specifies the grid definition for the domain over which the masking bitmap is to be defined.
+If output from gen\vx\mask, automatically read mask data as the input\field. - 2.
+The mask\file argument defines the masking information, see below. - For "poly", "poly\xy", "box", "circle", and "track" masking, specify an ASCII Lat/Lon file. - For "grid" and "data" masking, specify a gridded data file. - For "solar\alt" and "solar\azi" masking, specify a gridded data file or a time string in YYYYM-MDD[\HH[MMSS]] format. - For "lat" and "lon" masking, no "mask\file" needed, simply repeat the path for "input\file". - For "shape" masking, specify an ESRI shapefile (.shp). - 3.
 The out\file argument is the output NetCDF mask file to be written. - 4.
 The -type string is required to set the masking type.
 The application will give an error message and exit if "-type string" is not specified on the command line.
-See the description of supported types below.
+See description of supported types below.